 20. Politics

 Politics affects our lives at every level, from economic policies to the treatment of individuals.
 In modern history, several political ideologies have evolved, with there being no consensus about one perfect system that fits all.
 Political movements based on key issues faced by societies have been significantly altering political systems.
 Outcomes from these movements may be positive or negative from subjective points of view.
-Examples such as the movement to grant women’s right to vote, right to the sovereignty of nations, or the recognition of LGBTQIA rights have largely contributed toward a just society.
+Examples such as the movement to grant women’s right to vote, right to the sovereignty of nations, or the recognition of LGBT rights have largely contributed toward a just society.
 Other movements like fascism can lead to harmful repercussions.
 To which extent does politics define our personal and social perspectives?
 Is political engagement a necessity for all individuals to bring about just societies?
 How can we help to maintain an open, peace-oriented policy, promote pluralism and at the same time to curb corruption and lobbying?
-In addition to the theoretical consideration of forms of governance, personal experience and evaluation play an important role in the discussion around these questions.
+In addition to the theoretical consideration of forms of governance personal experience and evaluation play an important role in th discussion around these questions.
 Within this group, participants can reflect on the existing political systems and movements, identify their transition and evolution and ponder upon challenges that can be addressed through effective movements.
 Participants from different parts of the globe can share their views and experiences of living within different political systems.
 The group may also plan actions to be performed during the conference or after it at personal or community levels.

 21. Religion